esusslin/this_Bores_Me/README.md

 # Searching and browsing posts

-A new user can easily search for his friends by searching by username.
+A user can easily search for his friends by searching by username.
 The searching interface allows the user to type in a username or word and browse the matches.

 ![alt text](gif2.gif)